jdittrich/userNeedResearchBook/text/allURBook.md

 ### Start with simple questions

-Start simple with some demographical questions  – like like: *»Lets start with some simple questions about your job«*.
+Start simple with some demographical questions  – like: *»Lets start with some simple questions about your job«*.
 You can ask *»What is your job title«* and maybe follow *»How do you name your Job when friends ask you what you do?«.* As well it might be interesting how experienced the